The Parks and Countryside Service provides education in ‘the outdoor classroom’ for thousands of school children every year.

 Outdoor education sessions popular with schools include learning about the Tudors at Temple Newsam farm, pond dipping at Middleton Park and bug hunting at Otley Chevin and they are all linked to various aspects of the primary school curriculum.

 Education sessions are available in parks, woodlands and nature reserves across the city.

 Guided tours and interactive activities themed around our animal collections are available at:

 - Lotherton Hall bird garden

 To book a self-guided class visit to Tropical World, download the booking form attached in the documents section and return to the email address at the bottom of the form.

 There is also a Tropical World education pack you can download for free from this page to guide you around the attraction.

-One of our most popular education sessions is Tudor re-enactment at Temple Newsam, Home Farm.
-Dress up and find out what it was like to live in Tudor times for a day!
+Some of our most popular education sessions involve historical re-enactment at Temple Newsam, Home Farm.
+Dress up and find out what it was like to live in Anglo Saxon or Tudor times for a day!
 For more information on the Anglo-Saxon sessions, check out the teachers’ pack in the documents section of this page.

 Find out more about the history and wildlife of a park, nature reserve or woodland near you by booking a visit for your class with one of the Countryside Rangers.
 The Rangers run a variety of half day sessions for school classes including pond dipping, wildlife watching, bug hunting, seed gathering, guided walks and tree trails.